ventus-ag/documentation/content/getting-started/projects.md

 ![](../../assets/images/organizations/7.png?classes=border,shadow)

-This action will open additional sections on the *side-bar menu* and redirect you to the *Overview page*, where you can find all created Projects, related to the selected Organization with the *Create button, Search bar* and *Actions icon*, which opens a list of available management actions for the selected Project:
+This action will open additional sections on the *side-bar menu* and redirect you to the *Projects page*, where you can find all created Projects, related to the selected Organization with the *Create button, Search bar* and *Actions icon*, which opens a list of available management actions for the selected Project:
 ![](../../assets/images/projects/2.png?classes=border,shadow)

 **Actions** icon opens the next list of available management actions: